Occitano-Romance languages: Differences between Catalan, Occitan and Aragonese

 while phonologically different vowels end up being articulated in the same way in an unstressed syllable.

 Although this neutralization is common to both languages, the details differ markedly.
 In Occitan the form of neutralization depends on whether a vowel is pretonic (before the stressed syllable) or posttonic (after the stressed syllable).
 For example /ɔ/ articulates as [u] in pretonic position and as [o] in posttonic position, and only as [ɔ] in stressed position.

-In contrast neutralization in Catalan is the same regardless of the position of the unstressed syllable (although it differs from dialect to dialect).
+In contrast, neutralization in Catalan is the same regardless of the position of the unstressed syllable (although it differs from dialect to dialect).
 Many of these changes happened in the 14th or late 13th century.

 Slightly older are the palatalizations present in Occitan before a palatal or velar consonant:

+The diphthongs and also set all these three languages apart, having each language different patterns and systems.
+Most of these come from the diphthongisation of Latin words with monophthongs, such as the descendants of the words like FĒSTA (party) or OCULUS (eye), or the monophthongization of Latin words that already had a diphthong, like CAUSA (thing).
+Some examples:

+Shared traits between Catalan and Aragonese but not Occitan

+A noticeable difference heard by speakers of Catalan and Aragonese is the use of rounded vowels in Occitan.
+Both Catalan and Aragonese lack rounded vowels.
+However, Occitan has /y/ and /œ/ in words like luna and fuèlha respectively.

+The treatment of the Latin geminate -nn- also differs in Occitan.
+While Catalan and Aragonese tend to reduce the -nn- into a [ɲ], in Occitan it turned into a [n]:

+On another page, while Occitan uses exclusively the simple past tense, Catalan (most dialects) and Aragonese (Eastern dialects) use another past tense called the periphrastic past.
+This tense is made of the sum of the conjugation of the verb to go plus the verb performing the action in infinitive form:

+Shared traits between Catalan and Occitan but not Aragonese

+Something that sets apart Aragonese and some Catalan dialects (such as central Valencian or Ribagorçan Catalan) from Occitan and most of the Catalan dialects is the devoicing or desonorization that happened in the former group.
+Phonemes such as /dʒ/ and /z/, which were replaced by /tʃ/ and /θ/.

+Aragonese is the only of the three languages to have the -mbr- consonant cluster between vowels.
+Note that Ribagorçan tends to lose them as well: